 With an 18-month CD, your interest rate is locked in, so you don’t have to worry about your bank potentially lowering the rate on your account.

 An 18-month CD can be ideal for setting aside money for short-term goals, such as going on vacation or saving for a car down payment.
 You can also use an 18-month CD to build a CD ladder.

 Don’t assume that the best 18-month CD rates are found at your current bank.
 Instead, compare CDs online.
-Look at some of the lesser-known financial institutions and online-only lenders that hope to attract new deposits with higher yields on CDs.

 Finding the best 18-month CD may take some time.
 Besides the interest rate, you’ll need to compare early withdrawal penalties and minimum deposit requirements.
 Also, find out whether you’ll be responsible for any fees.

 Here are the top widely available 18-month CD rates.
 Compare these offers, then calculate how much interest you would earn when your CD matures.